FarmBot-Docs/farmbot-genesis/v0.9/FarmBot-Genesis-V0.9-Docs/tracks.md

 ---
 title: "Tracks"
 slug: "tracks"
-excerpt: "Documentation and Assembly Insructions for the FarmBot Genesis Tracks"
+description: "Documentation and Assembly Insructions for the FarmBot Genesis Tracks"
 ---

 * toc